Cloud-it-up! Using cloud services as your main data storage (Sync, Dropbox, Google, OneDrive)

 Dropbox Pro is the best of the client-based ones and has easily the best software of the bunch.
 It is very responsive, handle’s renames and moves with ease, synchronizes multiple systems, and the paid version offers a staggering 2 TB of space.
 It can also hook into your cell phones and auto-upload your photos (very handy!)
 You can also configure each system to synchronize only specific folders – say for one system to replicate your photo library, but not your data files.

 The only drawbacks with Dropbox are for group use (can’t reasonably share files with others without committing to the paid version) and the general issue that storing 2 TB of stuff on one drive is not optimal (and it just isn’t easy to split up your Dropbox onto multiple drives).
-Still, this is the first and best one I’d use outside of OwnCloud.
+Still, this is the first and best one I’d use outside of Sync.

 Microsoft’s OneDrive is a pain in the backside.
 It often fails on the sync, without any way to resolve it (I still have 4 files not synced, for months now).
 And it requires being tied to your Windows login, which is just a pain in the rear when you want to set up another computer with access – or one with partial access but using a different Windows login.
-Many of my original problems in reliability from 2013 have been addressed by 2019, but I still avoid this service.

 You can use more than one at once, of course, and I use all four for different reasons.
 I have not, and don’t plan to, look into Apple’s iCloud.
 I get the feeling Apple would want to reformat my system and force me into a specific way of using my own files that fits their vision.
 It is just the way Apple thinks, and I’d rather “think differently.”